ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

     tar zxf 1.0.1.tar.gz
     cd architecture-setup-1.0.1

 Now follow the documents at [PanCancer Architecture Setup](https://github.com/ICGC-TCGA-PanCancer/architecture-setup) which will install Bindle with all associated code for the PanCancer profiles.
-These docs are authoritative there, the example below is just to give you an idea, make sure you check the Architecture Setup link in case anything has changed:
+These docs are authoritative there, the example below is just to give you an idea, make sure you check the Architecture Setup link in case anything has changed.
+In particular, pay attention to the .pem key instructions.

     sudo bash setup.sh
     ansible-playbook -i inventory site.yml